swatv3nub/FreakyUserbot/README.md

 [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+# IMPORTANT

+I am Not Responsible for Anything Happened to your Acc Using this Userbot